Gearbox-protocol/dev-docs/pages/core/debt-collateral.md

 Liquidation Thresholds are essentially discounting coefficients that are tied to the asset's volatility against underlying (see more [here](/risk/liquidation-threshold)).

 The account's health is determined by its Health Factor, which is computed as

 $$
 hf = \frac{TWV}{totalDebt}
 $$

 An account with $hf < 1$ is considered unhealthy.
 If the account is unhealthy after a user-initiated transaction, then the transaction is reverted.
 If it became unhealthy due to collateral price depreciation, then it is [liquidated](/core/liquidation).

+## Token masks

+To conserve gas, Gearbox V3 uses bit-strings (encoded into `uint256` numbers) called masks.
+Masks allow to efficiently store and verify set inclusion: a bit at the i-th position being set to 1 means that the i-th token in the system belongs to the set, with set inclusion being verifiable with a single `AND` op.
+There are several types of masks used in the system:

+1. `enabledTokensMask` - this mask encodes a set of collateral tokens that are enabled for a particular Credit Account.
+These masks are stored for each Credit Account.
+2. `quotedTokensMask` - this mask encodes the set of quoted tokens.
+Each `CreditFacade`/`CreditManager` has a single quoted tokens mask.
+3. `forbiddenTokensMask` - this mask encodes the set of forbiddenTokens (see below).
+Each `CreditFacade`/`CreditManager` has a single forbidden tokens mask.

 ## Forbidden tokens